btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 - Create XDelta3 patches.
 - Fix checksum for a Sega Mega Drive / Sega Genesis games.
-- Add or remove SMC header for Super Nintendo games.
+- Remove SMC header in Super Nintendo games.

 #### Why do I have to fix checksum for the Sega Mega Drive games?